markjprice/markjprice/FAQs.md

 ## What order should I read your books?

 I have written an article about this here: [What order should I read your books?](articles/book-sequence.md).

+## What's New in your .NET 10 books?

+I have written an article about this here: [What's New in your .NET 10 books?](articles/whats-new-in-net10-books.md).

 ## Will there be editions of your books for future versions of .NET?